1314 Westwood Blvd

 http://www.gamblock.com/index.html

-This is a for profit company that I am not affiliated with.
+This is a for-profit company that I am not affiliated with.
 They provide an internet blocking program that will prevent a computer from accessing gambling sites.
-They have been around for many years and offer strong customer support.
+They have been around for many years and offer strong customer support. not sure if they have a program for cell phone gambling but worth asking about. there are several more programs like this so do shop around for the right one for you.
+2022 update: surely there are now many more options for various ways to block gambling sites so this is just one option to consider.

 Copyright 2011 Dr. Eric Geffner's Gambling Treatment Program.
 All rights reserved.